-12) Complete the appropriate mentorship forms thoroughly:
+13) Complete the appropriate mentorship forms thoroughly:

 - a.
 Verification of Observation form, if the mentee is participating as an observer; - b.
-Mentee Portfolio form, in collaboration with the mentee during the postmediation de-briefing, and; - c.
-Mentee Evaluation form, if the mentee is participating as a co-mediator. - 13) Return the appropriate mentorship forms to the mentee within ten days of the last session of the mediation.
+Mentee Portfolio form, in collaboration with the mentee during the comediation briefing and post-mediation de-briefing, and; - c.
+Mentee Evaluation form, if the mentee is participating as a co-mediator. - 14) Return the appropriate mentorship forms to the mentee within ten (10) days of the last session of the mediation.

-2. Pre-Mediation
+2. Observation

 Pre-mediation planning is undertaken to ensure that the mediation session proceeds smoothly.
-The Mentor and mentee should discuss the nature of the case and the types of issues the case may present; the mentee's specific skill development needs; each person's responsibility for specific mediation tasks; and confirm the time available for the postmediation de-briefing.
+The mentor and mentee should discuss the nature of the case and the types of issues the case may present and confirm the time available for the post-mediation de-briefing.